Self-Adaptive Gamma Context-Aware SSM-based Model for Metal Defect Detection: Related Work

 \section{Related Work}

-Several metal defect detection datasets have already been applied to academic research.
-The most commonly used ones are NEU-DET\cite{song2013noise} and GC10-DET\cite{lv2020deep}, while baseline models include YOLO series, Faster-RCNN, U-Net and other model structures.
-Generally speaking, metal defect detection uses an engineering computer with a camera to collect images.
-Then, the processed image is input into the target detection algorithm\cite{chen2024efficient}.
-Similarly, applied to the topic of container defect detection, a model is designed for detecting container defects, which was applied to port cameras after evaluation and deployed.
-Therefore, designing an efficient algorithm and organizing excellent datasets play an important role in the field of target detection.
+Several metal defect detection datasets, such as NEU-DET \cite{song2013noise} and GC10-DET \cite{lv2020deep}, have been widely used in research.
+Common baseline models include the YOLO series, Faster-RCNN, and U-Net.
+Typically, an engineering computer with a camera captures images, which are then processed and input into detection algorithms \cite{chen2024efficient}.
+Similarly, in container defect detection, models are designed, evaluated, and deployed in port camera systems.
+Thus, developing efficient algorithms and high-quality datasets is crucial for target detection.